Ranked in 1 Practice Areas

 - Represented Ferro Corporation (as co-counsel with Simpson Thacher) and its management team in the sale process and documentation for the $2.1 billion sale of Ferro to Prince Corporation, a portfolio company of American Securities, to create Vibrantz Technologies.

-- Oversaw the auction process and ultimate sale of the assets of the U.S. and Chinese fine chemicals business (division) for $60 million in cash to a private equity buyer, Novolyte Technologies LP, an affiliate of Arsenal Capital Management LP.
+- Oversaw the auction process and ultimate sale of assets of the U.S. and Chinese fine chemicals business (division) for $60 million in cash to a private equity buyer, Novolyte Technologies LP, an affiliate of Arsenal Capital Management LP.

 - Assisted Ferro in the purchase of a grinding and fabrication fluids business for brittle materials from a private equity seller.